wtayyeb/django-postman/docs/quickstart.rst

     * Set this option to True
     * Do not provide any auto-moderation functions

+``POSTMAN_SHOW_USER_AS``
+    How to represent a User for display, in message properties: ``obfuscated_recipient`` and ``obfuscated_sender``, and in the ``or_me`` filter.
+The value can be specified as:

+    * The name of a property of User.
+For example: 'last_name'
+    * The name of a method of User.
+For example: 'get_full_name'
+    * A function, receiving the User instance as the only parameter.
+For example: lambda u: u.get_profile().nickname
+    * ``None`` : the default text representation of the User (username) is used.

+    *Defaults to*: None.

+    The default behaviour is used as a fallback when: the value is a string and the result is false (misspelled attribute name, empty result, ...), or the value is a function and an exception is raised (but any result, even empty, is valid).

 ``POSTMAN_NOTIFIER_APP``
     A notifier application name, used in preference to the basic emailing,